allenh1/YaSh/README.md

 To run the installed shell, just type "hsh" in your terminal.

 ```
- $ hsh
+ $ yash
 ```

 Line Editing:
 =============
-In hSh, one can...
+In YaSh, one can...

  * ctrl + a to go to the beginning of the line
  * ctrl + e to go to the end of a line